Division of Motor Vehicles Benefits

 State Tax Advantage: None

 Retired Military Pay: If an individual had five years of creditable service as of August 12, 1989, all military retired pay is exempt from taxes.
-Otherwise, a deduction of up to $4,000.00 ($8,000.00 on joint returns) is allowed for military pay or survivor's benefits.
+Effective for taxable years beginning on or after January 1, 2014, there are no deductions available for distributions from private retirement plans or government retirement plans that do not qualify as tax-exempt Bailey benefits.

 Military Disability Retired Pay: Retirees who entered the military before September 24, 1975, and members receiving disability retirements based on combat injuries or who could receive disability payments from the VA are covered by laws giving disability broad exemption from federal income tax.
 Most military retired pay based on service-related disabilities also is free from federal income tax, but there is no guarantee of total protection.